Bone Broth: Nature's Healing Elixir

 • Stimulates detoxification

-• Great source of protein
+• A great source of protein

-How To Make Bone Broth
+🍲 How To Make Bone Broth

 1. Place organic grass-fed beef or chicken bones into a large stock or crock pot.

 3. Add 2 tablespoons of apple cider vinegar.
-This helps to pull out important nutrients from the bones.

-4. Heat slowly.
-Bring to a boil, then reduce heat to simmer.
+4. Heat slowly; bring to a boil, then reduce heat to simmer.

 7. Optional: Add a pinch of rosemary, salt and/or turmeric.